ArturoDent/find-and-transform/README.md

   &emsp;&emsp; Added supported for empty selections to `runInSearchPanel` query creation.
 * 0.6.0	Added support for `CodeActions` so commands from settings can be run on save.
   &emsp;&emsp; Added `${CLIPBOARD}` support to `runInSearchPanel` `find` value.
-* 0.7.0	Added support for `cursorMove` argument for `findInCurrentFile` settings and keybindings.
+* 0.7.0	Added support for `cursorMoveSelect` argument for `findInCurrentFile` settings and keybindings.
   &emsp;&emsp; Added `once` and `line` support to `findInCurrentFile` `restrictFind` options.

 -----------------------------------------------------------------------------------------------------------